aws-samples/support-insights-with-amazon-q/src/support_collector/README.md

 - An AWS account for resources with the necessary permissions to create and manage resources (IAM roles, Lambda functions, CloudFormation stacks, etc.).
 - A Support plan such as Business, Enterprise On-Ramp, or Enterprise Support to access the AWS Support API.
 - It is recommended to utilize AWS CloudShell, as it comes pre-installed with the required libraries and tools.
 Alternatively, you can use a local machine with the AWS CLI installed and configured with valid credentials.
-- An Amazon S3 bucket for Data Collection in Management Account
+- An Amazon S3 bucket for data collection in Management account
-- An Amazon S3 bucket for Resources for infrastructure deployment in Management Account
+- An Amazon S3 bucket for resources for infrastructure deployment in Management account

 ## Deployment dependencies
 If you use your local machine to deploy the solution, the following dependencies will be required for deploying the Lambda: